hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

 	* `cd ..`
 	* Run the tool with `black-scholes` directory as input, and `transpiled` as output:
 	* `serpent tp black-scholes -o transpiled --emit-manifest`
+	* This will create a directory "transpiled".

 ## Part 3: Fix the rest with help from the compiler
+- Switch to the Rust project directory: `cd transpiled`
 - Fix remaining compiler errors Rust project by repeatedly running `cargo check`.
 The errors and fixes are listed below from first to last.

 1. Cargo.toml: edition = "2018"